mdn/content/files/en-us/mozilla/add-ons/webextensions/api/search/search/index.md

     - `disposition` {{optional_inline}}
       - : `string`.
 The location where the search results are displayed.
 Valid values are `CURRENT_TAB`, `NEW_TAB`, and `NEW_WINDOW`.
 Defaults to `NEW_TAB`.
 Cannot be specified with `tabId`.
     - `engine` {{optional_inline}}
       - : `string`.
 The name of the search engine.
-If the search engine name doesn't exist, the function throws an error.
+If the search engine name doesn't exist, the function rejects the call with an error.
 If this property is omitted, the default search engine is used.
     - `query`
       - : `string`.
 The search query.
     - `tabId` {{optional_inline}}